roderick1717/End-to-End-Prediction-Tool/README.md

-# SMILES to Predictions Tool
+# End-to-End-Prediction Tool

-This repository contains a tool for end-to-end prediction of molecular properties starting from SMILES strings.
-It automates the process of generating molecular descriptors using quantum chemical calculations and extracting features, followed by predictions using pre-trained machine learning models.
+This tool is designed for the rapid prediction of reactivity and additive selection in the AD-HoC catalytic system.
+It automates the process of generating molecular descriptors using quantum chemical calculations and feature extraction, followed by predictions using pre-trained machine learning models.
 The workflow integrates Gaussian for quantum chemical calculations, Multiwfn and RDKit for descriptor extraction, and pre-trained models for final predictions.

 ## Dependencies